-The Ordinary is a brand from ‘The Abnormal Beauty Company’, Deciem, and the Ordinary Niacinamide 10% + Zinc 1% is one of their most raved products.
+The Ordinary is a brand from ‘The Abnormal Beauty Company’, Deciem, and the Ordinary Niacinamide 10% + Zinc 1% is one of their most raved products, so I had to get it and do a review.
 The brand has been so popular in the last two years for two good reasons:

 - Simple & concentrated formulas.
 Each product is formulated around one key ingredient and named after it.